discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - Use <Skill name="Rapid fire"/> then walk behind her in mid.
 - Swap weapons and use <Skill name="pathofscars"/> as you walk through the boss to stand behind her.
 - <Skill name="Whirlingdefense"/> then <Skill name="Worldlyimpact"/>, followed by <Skill id="41524"/> and <Skill id="45743"/> as she jumps to the side.
-- If she reaches the corner, use <Effect name="hypernovalaunch"/> to avoid the slam wave and sword autoattack until she phases.
+- If she reaches the corner, use <Effect name="hypernovalaunch"/> to avoid the slam wave and sword auto-attack until she phases.

 **Add CC Phase**